Polyurea vs. Epoxy: The Life Expectancy of a Coating & Why It Matters

 2. Polyurea is 100% UV Stable (It Never Yellows)

 This is a huge advantage.
-Our polyaspartic floor coating topcoat is fully UV-stable.
+Our polyaspartic floor coating Topcoat is fully UV-stable.
 It's like built-in sunscreen for your floor.

 You can have a pure white floor, and it will stay pure white.
 This is why our system is the only choice for outdoor applications.
 It’s perfect for pool decks that get blasted by the sun all day or for patios where you host barbecues.
 The sun won't fade or yellow the surface, ever.
 Your floor will look just as good in year 10 as it did on day 1.